Wilsons River (New South Wales): Floods

-The Wilsons River floods regularly, and on occasion, has inundated Lismore.
-It's for this reason that many of Lismore's homes are built elevated, in a fashion known as hiset and why Lismore has extensive levee systems to protect the city from all but the worst floods.
+The Wilsons River floods regularly where it is joined by Leycester Creek at Lismore.

 The frequency of flooding is due to several contributing factors.
 One is the relatively high rainfall in the headwaters of the system (The Rummery Park Rain Gauge is the Wettest in NSW) and the unusual geomorphology which means that the River flows away from the sea for a significant distance then south after reaching Lismore before joining the Richmond River which eventually flows north east to the Tasman Sea.
 In fact the headwaters of the Wilsons River are approximately 180 km from the ocean despite parts of the catchment being less than 2 km from the ocean.
 Additionally, the balance of the catchment is located near sea level reducing the hydraulic gradient and slowing the rate at which water can flow.

 The flood plain of the Wilsons River is quite large.
-The main flood plain starts near the rivers confluence with Byron Creek and extends all the way to Coraki where it joins the Richmond River and its flood plain.
+The main flood plain starts near the rivers confluence with Byron Creek and extends all the way to Coraki, where it joins the Richmond River and its flood plain.
 In places the flood plain can be several kilometres wide.
 The flood plain, like others around the world is generally quite fertile, albeit quite clayey.
 However, the high frequency of flooding limits its use mainly to pastures for cattle grazing and dairying enterprises.

 Between 500 and 740 mm of rain fell on 30 March 2017, brought about as a result of the aftermath of Cyclone Debbie, causing the Wilsons River to flood with a peak of 11.6 m at Lismore the following day, overtopping the 10.6 m-high levee.